Vishal-080/TailwindCSSinHTML/README.md

-# googleMapsWithJs
+# Tailwind css in HTML
-Implemented Google Maps using Javascript
+Implemented Tailwind css in HTML